Picovoice/rhino/README.md

 ```

 When initialized, valid sample rate can be obtained using `rhino.sample_rate`.
 Expected frame length
 (number of audio samples in an input array) is `rhino.frame_length`.
-The object can be used to monitor incoming audio as
+The object can be used to infer intent from spoken
-below.
+commands as below.

 ```python
 def get_next_audio_frame():